gabe-ochoa/resume/Readme.md

 ### Wink
 ##### Systems Engineer | Quirky Inc | New York, NY | August 2014 - December 2015
 ```
-- Was the subject expert for integration of Amazon Echo, Nest, Schlage Locks,
+- Technical product expert for integration of Amazon Echo, Nest, Schlage Locks, and many
   ZigBee and Z-Wave products into the Wink platform.
-- Researched new smart home technologies (LoRoWan, BLE Beacons, etc) for possible products
+- Researched new and emerging smart home technologies (LoRoWan, BLE Beacons, etc)
-- Led vendors and partners in Asia through final stages of development and testing of ZigBee,
+- Led vendors and manufacturers in Asia through final stages of development and testing of
-  Z-Wave, and Bluetooth embedded devices
+  ZigBee, Z-Wave, and Bluetooth embedded devices
 - Trained and helped launch a customer service center of 50+ employees
 - Designed hardware and processes to refurbish 40,000 company products in 1 month
 ```